3 Reasons You’re Not Building Compatible Tech Teams

 Building out a technology team is a huge undertaking.

 Not only do you evaluate skills and technical knowledge, but you also have to curate a team that works well together.

 Ultimately, building the right team is a function of two basic variables:

 - Having complementary working styles

-A team of skilled individuals that can’t work together is like a can of premium gas without a car to put it in.
-Having it is an essential step to forward movement: but you won’t have much luck getting it from point A to B without the car.
+A team of skilled individuals that can’t work together is like a can of premium gasoline without a car to put it in.
+Having gasoline is an essential component in moving the car but you won’t have much luck getting it from point A to B without the vehicle.

-Mismatched teams not only bode poorly for each individual’s future performance—they also heighten the risk of short tenures.
-Otherwise put: teams run the risk of huge time losses, stuck hiring the same roles over and over.
+Mismatched teams not only bode poorly for each individual’s future performance, but they also heighten the risk of short tenures.
+Incompatible teams run the risk of huge time losses—forcing team leaders to hire the same roles over and over.

 As tech stacks become more and more fragmented, the line between some specialized technical roles is admittedly blurry.